amphib24/Mitm-detection/dns-spoofing-analysis/README.md

 ## Conclusion

-Analysis of the DNS traffic revealed multiple IOA's consisten with DNS spoofing as part of a broader MITM attack.
+Analysis of the DNS traffic revealed multiple IOA's consistent with DNS spoofing as part of a broader MITM attack.

 #### Key Indicators
    - DNS responses originating from 192.168.10.55 instead of 8.8.8.8
-   - Suspicously low TTL values
+   - Suspiciously low TTL values
    - Consistent targeting of the internal login domain

 ## Remediation